Druvfinger/FrontEndTurnIn2VG/README.md

 ## Schoolproject made for our frontend course

 ### Purpose of project
-To learn how webdevelopment works and how to use API's to fetch data.
+To learn how web development works and how to use API's to fetch data.

 ### What functions does the Website have?
 * Add to cart which adds the product to local storage